phosph/language-shopify-liquid/README.md

-As Atom has been retired, so has this project.
+## As Atom has been retired, so has this project

 -------------

-# Atom language-shopify-liquid package

-Liquid language support for Atom with additional Shopify specific tags
+<s>Liquid language support for Atom with additional Shopify specific tags</s>

-## To do

-* Add support for `{% schema %}` nested JSON markup